Harrison Verrett: Career

 Verrett left the Isle of Caprice employment to play in New Orleans, and occasionally the Mississippi Gulf Coast in taxi dance bands in the late 1920s.
 In the 1930s, he led a band at the Fern Cafe, a popular dance hall in the French Quarter.
 The Fern featured gambling and a lunch counter.
 Musicians such as Armand Hug, Raymond Burke, and "Stale Bread" Lacoume performed in black tuxedos with ribbon ties.
 The favorite dances among the regular customers were the "slow drags" which, according to dance historian Richard Powers, included many different ways of dancing called by that name based on black social dances and their white variations.
 In the late 1920s Verrett also played in a banjo band with Emmanuel Sayles that consisted of five banjos.
 At the time, he considered René Hall the best banjoist in New Orleans.
 Hall was born in Louisiana and got his start with Papa Celestin's band in the 1920s, recording for the first time with pianist Joe Robichaux and the New Orleans Rhythm Boys in 1933.
 In the 1950s, Hall became a premier session guitarist on the West Coast.

 Verrett married Philonese Domino in 1932 and quit the Fern Cafe in 1934.
 He joined Charlie Smith's big band in New Orleans, playing first trumpet for six months, until dental problems recurred.
 After that, he stayed with stringed instruments.
 He performed with a WPA band in 1936.
 In 1938, he moved to California and, by 1940, returned to New Orleans, where he played spot jobs in the French Quarter.
 Verrett relocated in 1941 to Oxnard, California, taking an essential job with the Navy to stay out of the service.
 He worked as a carpenter, and his wife Philonese as a cook, at the nearby naval base at Port Hueneme and played nights at saxophonist Earl Fortier's club.
 His brother Leon Verrett moved his family and daughter Shirley to California during World War Two to get away from the intolerance and racism in Louisiana, settling in Oxnard near Harrison and Philonese.
 Leon was a Seventh-day Adventist who played saxophone and clarinet, but only in church.
 Shirley Verrett later became an internationally renowned opera singer and concert recitalist.
 Harrison Verrett eventually entered the Army as a private in 1943.
-He and wife Philonese hosted her teenage brother Antoine Domino for a stay in Oxnard in 1945.
+He and wife Philonese hosted her teenage brother Antoine “Fats” Domino for a stay in Oxnard in 1945.
 Verrett showed his young brother-in-law the basics on Domino's family piano years earlier by labeling the piano keys and showing him chords and scales.
 "He was the one that taught me the foundations," said Domino, referring to Verrett.
 "Once he showed me the chords, I could play with just about any band."
-In the beginning Domino would play in one key and sing in another.
+In the beginning, Domino had difficulty singing in tune with his piano playing.
 Once he remedied this inconsistency, Verrett got him into the musicians' union and booked him at clubs.